robbieculkin/robbieculkin.github.io/_posts/2016-08-02-audio-visualizer.md

 ## Materials<a name="materials"></a>
 * Arduino Mega
 * Solderless Breadboard w/ power rails
-* Sparkfun Spectrum Shield (2 MSGEQ7s on a shield) This board is occasionally backordered.
-If that's the case, your best options are to
+* Sparkfun Spectrum Shield (2 MSGEQ7s on a shield)
-     * buy the MSGEQ7 & audio jacks separately & hook them up yourself
-     * Piote Wave: Arduino Uno + MSGEQ7s all-in-one
-     * do the FFT on some other computer and connect to Arduino via serial communications
 * Adafruit NeoPixel White 60 LED strip - 3 meters
 * Toggle Switch x2
 * 5V 10A Power Supply (you can get away with a much lower amperage supply, but you might get some color inaccuracies)